tee8z/doppler/README.md

 #### Supports:
 - [x] creating a cluster of bitcoind nodes
 - [x] setting up one or many as miners on a provided time interval
-- [x] setting up and funding a cluster of lnd nodes, backed by a specified bitcoind node
+- [x] setting up and funding a cluster of LND nodes, backed by a specified bitcoind node
 - [x] outputing the cluster configuration as a docker-compose
 - [x] making all the logs/data of the nodes available to the running of doppler
 - [x] allowing to set values in LND's native configuration file